MLML Researchers Plant Baby Oysters in Partnership with the Elkhorn Slough National Estuarine Research Reserve

 New Film, The Pacific Leatherback, features work by MLML Research Affiliate Scott Benson

-The Pacific Leatherback is film by John Dutton which highlights a lot of the work by MLML research affiliate Scott Benson.
+The Pacific Leatherback is a film by John Dutton which highlights a lot of the work by MLML research affiliate Scott Benson.
 The film has already won an award from the Virgin Spring Cinefest and is nominated for the prestigious Golden Galaxy Awards.
 The film has also been selected to screen at the Wildlife Conservation Film Festival, Docs without Borders, and International Shorts.

 Watch the trailer by clicking here!